-When comparing CRM32Pro SDK vs GameMaker Studio 2, the Slant community recommends GameMaker Studio 2 for most people.
+When comparing CRM32Pro SDK vs GameMaker Studio 2, the Slant community recommends CRM32Pro SDK for most people.
 In the question“What are the best 2D game engines?”
-GameMaker Studio 2 is ranked 74th while CRM32Pro SDK is ranked 82nd.
+CRM32Pro SDK is ranked 76th while GameMaker Studio 2 is ranked 82nd.
+The most important reason people chose CRM32Pro SDK is:

 Ranked in these QuestionsQuestion Ranking

 EditorDPF: resource editor for managing images, tiles, sprites, sounds, etc. of your game

 MSTE: tile-based parallax scrolling engine with support to Tiled Qt .TMX files

 CRM32Pro works on Windows, Linux and MacOS X.

 Pro Open source and free

 CRM32Pro is licensed under LGPL license with full access to the source code on the website.

 Pro Has a trial version (but limited functions, can't export)